 You felt fine this morning.
 You drank the coffee, told yourself you were ready, and pushed into the hard workout anyway.
 What you couldn’t feel was the number underneath: a recovery score of 24%, your HRV already crashed at 3 AM, your cortisol already spiked.
 Your feelings were running hours behind your body — and they always are.

 The short version: Whoop and Oura both measure the same three autonomic signals — heart rate variability (HRV), resting heart rate (RHR), and sleep architecture — but weight them differently.
-Whoop is built for real-time strain and recovery feedback (about $390 in year one, daily charging, a wrist band); Oura is built for sleep quality and early illness detection (about $369–$569 in year one, charges every 3–4 days, a finger ring).
-Choose Whoop if you train hard and want behavioral tagging; choose Oura if you prioritize sleep, longevity, and a low $5.99/month subscription.
+Whoop is built for real-time strain and recovery feedback (membership-only, from $199/year with the band included, 14+ day battery, a wrist band); Oura is built for sleep quality and early illness detection ($349 and up for the ring, up to 8 days per charge, a finger ring with no display of its own).
+Choose Whoop if you train hard and want behavioral tagging; choose Oura if you prioritize sleep, longevity, and the lower ongoing cost ($5.99/month once the included membership year ends).
+Neither is a medical device.
+Some readers pair this with a targeted routine like the sleep-support protocol here to rebuild consistent deep sleep.

 Why you’re blind to your own recovery: the lagging signal you’ve been trained to ignore